9tailwolf/distance_loss_torch/README.md

 S = \lbrace s|1 \leq s \leq l, s \in N\rbrace
 $$

+$\alpha$ is a hyper-parameter for tuning.
+It can determine experimentally.
 ## How to Use
 You can use distance loss function by using pypi package.
 Please type below on your terminal.